sam4llis/nvim-tundra/README.md

 ```

 > NOTE: The `setup()` function must be invoked before `colorscheme tundra` for
 > the user's settings to be respected.
+You can also remove empty tables `{}` if
+> you don't want to overwrite a default setting.

 ### General Settings